 Doc SWPHC20-17.1

 Mr Sam Harper (IHO Assistant Director and GEBCO Permanent Secretary) gave an overview of the collaborative nature of GEBCO programme and its community makeup.
-Member states are reminded that 2 of the 3 IHO Strategic Plan Goals are connected to the work of GEBCO.
+Member States are reminded that 2 of the 3 IHO Strategic Plan Goals are connected to the work of GEBCO.

 The GEBCO Working Week 2024 is made up of committee meetings and a Map the Gaps Symposium, Mr Harper invited the meeting delegates to consider hosting this in the region.